hibberd-lab/rice-bundle-sheath-cis-regulatory-module/README.md

-# rice-bundle-sheath-cis-regulatory-module(CRM)-paper
+# rice-bundle-sheath-cis-regulatory-module
-Scripts associated with "A transcription factor collective orchestrating bundle sheath expression in rice" by Hua et al.
+Scripts associated with "A transcription factor team orchestrating bundle sheath expression in rice" by Hua et al.